Gvistic/Firework-Show/README.md

  ## Installation
  1. Grab a copy from: [Here](https://www.roblox.com/library/12975366762/FireworkModule)
- 2. Insert the model through Roblox Studio
+ 2. Insert the model through the Roblox Studio toolbox
- 3. Open the "RodisFireworks" folder
+ 3. From the model open "RodisFireworks" folder
  4. Move and ungroup everything respectively:
      - "RodisFireworksModule" -> `ReplciatedStorage`
      - "RodisFireworkController" -> `ServerScriptService`